KennedyUC/alx-pre_course/0x01-git/README.md

 A new readme in a sub-directory
+Just another update in the remote repo